 Conceptually, mind and body were separated in Western medicine hundreds of years ago.
 This mind-body dualism was in part because of certain predilections of the Catholic church in Europe, and in part because of a desire to divide psychiatry from medicine, and to separate the spiritual from the physical.
 These historical decisions and priorities have led Western medicine somewhat astray.
 Eastern medicine and Eastern philosophy have always been a bit more integrated.

 Western medicine has done wonderful things for desperately sick people when it comes to acute and severe illnesses.
 However, it has sometimes struggled with chronic pain and other conditions, and it still struggles to integrate the emotional and the physical.

 We tend to think about connections between the different parts of the body and the brain as being a one-way street.
-In other words, there are nerves that send sensations from your leg, shoulder or neck up to your brain where they’re perceived and processed.
+In other words, there are nerves that send painful or pleasurable sensations from your leg, shoulder or neck up to your brain where they’re perceived and processed.
 But actually, it turns out that the mind-body connection is a two-way street.
 There is very important research that has come out of UCSF medical school and other institutions which indicates that it’s not just about the sensations coming up to your awareness, it’s also very much what your brain and your nervous system do with those sensations.
 For example, if something is very frightening to you your brain may respond with that fear and worry; it may amplify those signals that you experience in the form of pain as they go back to your knee or your stomach or your back in this two-way process.

 In my mind, understanding this two-way street of signals is fundamental to understanding how your emotional response, mental attitude, and belief system can impact what’s going on in terms of what you’re feeling in your extremities or your back or elsewhere in the body.